lewisjluck/UQLoft/README.md

 # UQLoft

+## Lewis' fork
+A Saturday night experiment in to how far down the prototype rabbit hole Flask can get us.

 ## Initial ideas
 - Homepage - basic search box to search for a course (with autofill)
 - Each course has its own page - pull description and info for course, have a link to ECP, list of papers